31 Cheap Workshop Updates for the Ultimate DIY Space

 Old Glove Chisel Case

 When my wood chisel carrying case fell apart, I replaced it with an old leather glove.
-Tie up the glove with a short piece of string or an old shoelace to keep the chisels from falling out. — Donald E. Eckvahl, Sr. Plus: Learn how to sharpen a chisel here.
+Tie up the glove with a short piece of string or an old shoelace to keep the chisels from falling out. — Donald E. Eckvahl, Sr. (Learn the right way to sharpen a chisel.)

-This sturdy 30-in.-deep x 6-ft.-long DIY workbench is the ultimate in simplicity—and costs less than $50 to build!
-It’s made from only fifteen 8-ft.-long 2x4s and one sheet of 1/2-in. plywood.
+This sturdy 30-in. deep, 6-ft. long DIY workbench is the ultimate in simplicity — and costs less than $50 to build!
+It’s made from only fifteen 8-ft. long 2x4s and one sheet of 1/2-in. plywood.
 Learn how to build this cheap workbench by following these simple plans.

 Shop Towels At the Ready

 Build a sturdy paper towel holder with a 12-in. length of 3/4-in. galvanized pipe, a cap and a floor flange.
-Screw the floor flange to your workbench, insert the pipe into it and screw on the cap.
+Screw the floor flange to your workbench, insert the pipe into it, and screw on the cap.
 Then just set the paper towel roll over the pipe. — Gayle Fikuar.
-Plus: Use a paper towel holder for tape storage in your shop.
+Plus, another handy tip: use a paper towel holder for tape storage in your shop.

 Never Lose Your Dustpan

-Keep a dustpan handy with an “unbreakable” wall file folder ($8) from an office supply store.
+Keep a dustpan handy with an affordable wall file folder ($9).
 Attach the file folder to the garbage can with 8-32 x 3/4-in. machine bolts and nuts.
 Position the screw heads inside the garbage can so the bag doesn’t snag on the end of the bolt. — Joe Hyde.
 Check out these alternative dustpans.

 Smart Screw Storage Idea

-I used to keep screws in a cof- fee can, but when I reached in with my hand, the screw points pricked my fingers.
+I used to keep screws in a coffee can, but when I reached in with my hand, the screw points pricked my fingers.
 The can was also a dust and dirt depot.
 I bought a clear water bottle with a pop-up lid and poured screws into the bottle with a funnel.
 The screws stay clean, and I can shake them out of the bottle one at a time. — Bruce Burley.
-Hardware Storage: DIY Tips and Hints
+Here’s a few more of our favorite hardware storage ideas.

 Smooth Tool Tops

-Assembling parts is easiest when you can work at a comfortable height.
-But the height of that working surface depends on the size of the project.
-These ABC boxes, so called because they’re made with sides of three different dimensions, make a variable-height assembly table base.
-By rotating the boxes or standing them on end, you’ll get three different working heights.
+Working on your latest project is easiest when you can work at a comfortable height.
+These ABC boxes, so called because they’re made with sides of three different dimensions, allow you to change up the height of your work surface depending on your current need.
+By rotating the boxes or standing them on end, you’ll get three different heights.

 Simple Reference Notes

 I save all my back issues of The Family Handyman magazine and love the projects and repair tips.
 The trouble is, I’m not always ready to do the project when the issue arrives.
 To make my favorite articles easy to find at a later date, I put a stick-on label on the cover and then add notes for easy reference when the time comes to do the job. — Willie Schreiber.
-Plus: Check out this small workshop storage solution.
+Speaking of useful tips, don’t miss these small workshop storage solutions.

 Temporary Outlet Cover